rshmie/InkHeart/README.md

 ## The Core Principle: Zero Knowledge

 In a world where data is a commodity, InkHeart gives you a private space that's truly yours.
+It leverages **zero-knowledge architecture**, a paradigm where the server cannot access user data even if it wants to.
+This is not merely an implementation detail but a fundamental architectural principle.

-The motive is simple:
+**What Zero-Knowledge Means in Practice**:

-> **We know nothing about you or your data.**
+The term "zero-knowledge" originates from cryptographic proof systems where one party (the prover) can prove to another party (the verifier) that they know a value without revealing the value itself.
+InkHeart extends this concept to data storage and authentication:

-* **No one can see your data.** Your entries, tags, and even moods are encrypted client-side using a key derived from your master password.
+1. **Data Encryption Without Server Keys**: All journal entries are encrypted on the client device before transmission.
+The encryption key is derived from the user's password using a memory-hard key derivation function (Argon2id).
+This key never leaves the client device, never travels over the network (even encrypted), and is never stored anywhere except in volatile memory during the user's session.
+The server receives only ciphertext, which is computationally infeasible to decrypt without the key.

-* **No one knows your password.** Authentication is handled using SRP (Secure Remote Password), a protocol that verifies your identity without your password ever leaving your device.
+2. **Authentication Without Password Transmission**: Traditional authentication systems require users to send their password to the server, which then verifies it against a stored hash.
+This creates a window of vulnerability where the server sees the plaintext or hashed password.
+InkHeart uses the Secure Remote Password (SRP) protocol, a Password-Authenticated Key Exchange (PAKE) mechanism that allows the server to verify the user without password ever leaving the client device.

-* **Data loss is the trade-off for privacy.** Because we have no knowledge of your password, we cannot recover it.
-This is the trade-off for absolute privacy - if you lose your password, your data cannot be recovered.
-This limitation is the ultimate proof of zero-knowledge commitment.
-(A secure, user-controlled recovery mechanism is planned for a future release)
+3. **Irrecoverable by Design**: If a user forgets their password, their data cannot be recovered.
+This is not a limitation but a feature that proves the zero-knowledge guarantee.
+If data were recoverable, it would mean the service provider retained some mechanism to decrypt user data, violating the zero-knowledge principle.
+This trade-off explicitly prioritizes privacy over convenience.

 ## Features